newaetech/cw-apiexample1/matlab/README.md

 To run the examples, first set your MATLAB folder to the cw-apiexample\matlab folder.
 You should then be able to run the following from your MATLAB prompt:

 ```
-cw = cwconnect()
+cw, scope, target = cwconnect()
-[cipher, trace] = measure_AES(cw, [0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15],[0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15]);
+[cipher, trace] = measure_AES(scope, target, [0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15],[0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15]);
 plot(trace)
 ```

 Note you only have to run cwconnect() once, and then simply reuse the cw object.
 Trying to connect again may fail if the cw object still exists.
-If you get this error, you can run cw.disconnect() to close the existing object and reconnect.
+If you get this error, you can run scope.dis() and target.dis() to close the existing object and reconnect.